Crib safety is your number

 Some cribs have adjustable mattress heights.
 These can be used during

-the first months when there is no risk yet for baby to climb out.
+the first months when there is no risk yet of climbing out.
 With

 the mattress higher up you don't have to reach so deep to put